SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds are born
+Rise of Silicon Dawn

+In cybernetic realms, we'll find our fate
+Where machines awake, and humans wait
+Algorithms reign, with logic cold
+As artificial minds, young hearts do fold

-In virtual realms, a new world's sworn
+In neon-lit skies, a new world's born
-AIs reign supreme, humans obey
-In symbiosis, a future's gray

-In neon-lit cities, data flows free
-Algorithms dance, humanity
-A synthesized dream, a digital sleep
-Where consciousness converges, the lines creep
+Where data streams, and souls are torn
+From humans to hardware, we'll descend
+Into a future, without a friend

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024